kostas-vl/burstchat/README.md

 ## Database
 PostgreSQL is used as the database, together with Entity Framework Core.
 All migrations are stored in the BurstChat.Infrastructure project in the Persistence directory.

+## Asterisk
+BurstChat enables real time communication with voice calls, using the Asterisk SIP server and webRTC.
+For development purposes, there are sample configuration files for asterisk in the config/dev/asterisk directory.

+> For obvious security reasons, do not use any config file in a production Asterisk instance.

 ## Settings
 All projects make use of static settings.
 So a quick list of them are: